Digicreon/Vik/README.md

 This utility method is used to overload and extend an object with the content of another object.

 If an attribute exists only in the first object, it is not modified.
-If an attribute exists only in the second object, it is added to the first object with it's associated value.
+If an attribute exists only in the second object, it is added to the first object with its associated value.
-If an attribute exists in both object, the content of the associated value in the second object will overwrite the value in the first object.
+If an attribute exists in both objects, the content of the associated value in the second object will overwrite the value in the first object.

-Warning: The first object given as parameter may be modified by this function.
+Warning: The first object given as a parameter may be modified by this function.

 Example:
 ```html